Skip to main content

 "But what do I have to do?"
 She wondered, "If Barrister Babu finds out…"

 "Make sure he doesn't," Trilochan warned her.
-"Also, you have to adjust your studies this for a few days."
+"Also, you have to adjust your studies for a few days."
 Bondita nodded worriedly.
 Trilochan smiled happily, patted her head and blessed her as she smiled faintly and walked away.

 Nikhil met Aniruddha at the school as Aniruddha came to check on the class.
 He was very impressed with how Nikhil was managing.

 "I didn't find time at all in the last few weeks.
-But you took over so well Nikhil.
+But you took over so well, Nikhil.
 Thank you."
 Aniruddha smiled.

 "Well, Dadabhai.
 It wasn't just me alone.
 Sampoorna helped a lot."
 Aniruddha looked up at his words.